muktihari/fit/docs/usage.md

     dec := decoder.New(bufio.NewReader(f))

-    // Fyi, we can invoke PeekFileId() first to check the type of the file before checking the integrity.
+    // Fyi, we can invoke PeekFileId() first to check the type of the first FIT File sequence before checking the integrity.
     // For most cases, we wouldn't want to check integrity of Activity File.
-    // But it's up to the users to decide.

-    if err := dec.CheckIntegrity(); err != nil {
+    // However, you can only Peek FileId of the first FIT sequence if it's a chained FIT files. if _, err := dec.CheckIntegrity(); err != nil {
         panic(err)
     }